tsinghal451/Chrome-Extension-Live-Score/README.md

-## Cricket Live Score Chrome Extension
+# Cricket Live Score Chrome Extension

-This Chrome extension allows users to view live cricket scores directly from the browser using the Cricket Data API.
-The extension fetches real-time data asynchronously and displays relevant match details including match name, status, and live scores.
+This Chrome extension enables users to access live cricket scores directly within their browser using the Cricket Data API.
+The extension leverages asynchronous JavaScript to fetch real-time match data and presents it in an organized manner, including match names, statuses, and live scores.

 ## Installation

- To use this extension, follow these steps:
+To utilize this extension, follow these straightforward steps:

 1. Clone or download the repository to your local machine.
-2. Navigate to chrome://extensions/ in your Chrome browser.
+2. Open your Chrome browser and navigate to `chrome://extensions/`.
-3. Enable Developer mode in the top right corner.
+3. Activate Developer mode in the top right corner.
 4. Click on "Load unpacked" and select the directory where you cloned or downloaded the repository.
-5. The extension should now be installed and visible in your Chrome browser.
+5. The extension will be successfully installed and will appear in your Chrome browser's toolbar.

 ## Usage

-Once the extension is installed, it will automatically fetch live cricket match data from the Cricket Data API and display it in a popup window when clicked on the extension icon in the browser toolbar.
+Once installed, the extension will automatically retrieve live cricket match data from the Cricket Data API.
+Simply click on the extension icon in the browser toolbar to view the latest match information in a popup window.

 ## Features

- .
-Real-time live cricket scores.
+- Real-time live cricket scores.
- .
-Displays match name, status, and live score details.
+- Display of match names, statuses, and live score details.
- .
-Asynchronous fetching of data for efficient performance.
+- Asynchronous data fetching ensures optimal performance.
- .
-Automatically updates with the latest match information.
+- Automatic updates with the most recent match information.

 ## How It Works

- The extension fetches match data from the Cricket Data API using an asynchronous JavaScript function getMatchData().
-This function makes a GET request to the API endpoint https://api.cricapi.com/v1/currentMatches with the required API key.
-It then filters the response to extract relevant data for ongoing matches and formats it for display.
+The extension employs an asynchronous JavaScript function called `getMatchData()` to fetch match data from the Cricket Data API.
+This function sends a GET request to the API endpoint `https://api.cricapi.com/v1/currentMatches` with the necessary API key.
+It then filters the response to extract pertinent information for ongoing matches and formats it appropriately for display.

- The extracted data includes match name, status, and live score details such as runs, wickets, and overs.
-Finally, the formatted data is injected into the extension popup HTML, where it is displayed to the user.
+The extracted data encompasses match names, statuses, and live score details like runs, wickets, and overs.
+Subsequently, the formatted data is injected into the extension popup HTML, where it is presented to the user.

 ## Contributing

-   Contributions are welcome!
-If you'd like to contribute to this project, feel free to submit a pull request with your changes.
+Contributions to this project are highly encouraged!
+If you wish to contribute, please submit a pull request with your proposed changes.

 ## Credits

-   This extension is created and maintained by Tushar Singhal.
+This extension is developed and maintained by [Tushar Singhal](https://github.com/tsinghal451).

 ## License

-   This project is licensed under the MIT License.
-Feel free to modify and distribute the code as per the terms of the license.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to modify and distribute the code in accordance with the terms of the license.